Writer Gadi Taub Is Born

 June 5, 1952 Having been forced to evacuate its campus on Jerusalem’s Mount Scopus after the massacre of 78 medical people April 13, 1948, Hadassah breaks ground on the Hadassah Hebrew University Medical Center at…

 November 18, 1951 Yoni Rechter, considered one of Israel’s greatest musicians, is born in Tel Aviv.
-He is the son of architect Ya’akov Rechter and stepson of actress Hanna Meron.
+He is the son of architect Ya’akov Rechter and stepson of actress Hanna Maron.
 He pursues music as a…

 Filmmaker Amos Gitai, known for documentaries and features on the Middle East, the Israeli-Arab conflict and Holocaust memory in Europe, is born to architect Munio Weinraub and teacher Efratia Margalit in Haifa.